willih/Azure-Pan/vmseries-nat-webdb/README.md

 **Virtual Machines:**

-- VM-Series Next generation firewall - (D3 VM size)
+- VM-Series Next generation firewall - (D3 VM size) - Bring Your Own License (BYOL)
 - NAT VM - an Ubuntu VM (A1) with iptables to forward all packets to Untrust of VM-Series firewall
 - Web VM - an Ubuntu VM (A1) that can be setup as a web server
 - DB VM - an Ubuntu VM (A1) that can be setup with a database